Functions handling IO.

 An IO device must be a pid or an atom representing a process.

-For convenience, Elixir provides :stdio
+For convenience, Elixir provides :stdio and :stderr as

-shortcuts to Erlang's :standard_io
+shortcuts to Erlang's :standard_io and :standard_error.

 The majority of the functions expect char data, i.e. strings or